lordkekz/typst-equate/src/equate.typ

   let num = box(width: number-width, align(number-align, number))
   let line-width = measure(equation(line.join(), measure: true)).width
-  let gap = 0.5em

   layout(bounds => {
     let space = if bounds.width.pt().is-infinite() {
       // If we're in an unbounded container, the number is placed right next to
-      // the equation body, with only the `gap` as spacing.
+      // the equation body, with only the `number-gap` as spacing.
       0pt
     } else if equation-align == center {
       bounds.width - line-width - 2 * number-width